What is Pupil Premium?

 The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for free school meals (FSM) and children who have been looked after continuously for more than six months.
 A premium has also been introduced for children whose parents are currently serving in the armed forces.
 Pupil Premium funding was extended in 2012-2013 to include funding for children who have been eligible for free school meals (FSM) at any point in the last 6 years (Ever6).

-Pupil premium in the 2022 to 2023 academic year
+Pupil premium in the 2024 to 2025 academic year

 As in previous years, we will continue to use the pupil premium to improve the attainment of our disadvantaged pupils.
 The disproportionately high impact of COVID-19 on the education of disadvantaged pupils makes this more important than ever.

-For 2022 to 2023, we will:
+For 2024 to 2025, we will:

-• use our recovery premium alongside our pupil premium funding and report on our use of them as a single sum in our strategy statement
+- use our recovery premium alongside our pupil premium funding and report on our use of them as a single sum in our strategy statement

-• use the template provided to publish our strategy statement
+- use the template provided to publish our strategy statement

-• publish our strategy statement by 31 December 2022
+- publish our strategy statement by 31 December 2024

-• demonstrate how our spending decisions are informed by a range of evidence
+- demonstrate how our spending decisions are informed by a range of evidence

 Please click the links below for further information on our pupil premium funding: